 - Get Cats Microchipped

 Cats can be microchipped during a simple veterinary visit.
-Microchipping is also sometimes offered as part of Trap-Neuter-Return initiatives, although it is often and dependent on resources.
+Microchipping is also sometimes offered as part of TNR initiatives, although it is often dependent on resources.
 Low-cost microchipping clinics, where members of the public are invited to have the animals they care for microchipped for a reduced fee, are also becoming more and more common.
-Contact your local veterinarian, animal shelter, rescue, or Trap-Neuter-Return organization for microchipping services near you.
+Contact your local veterinarian, animal shelter, rescue, or TNR organization for microchipping services near you.

 - Register the Microchip

 Don’t forget to register the microchip with your contact information too!
 If the microchip is not registered, or if the information is out of date, whoever finds the cat will not be able to contact you.
-You can either register with the microchip company, that may charge registration or annual fees, or with a free database, such as Found Animals Registry, which is a nonprofit service.
-Registering the microchip will help veterinarians and shelters find your contact information when a cat has been found.
+You can either register with the microchip company, which may charge registration or annual fees, or with a free database, such as Found Animals Registry, which is a nonprofit service.
+Registering the microchip will help veterinarians and animal shelters contact you if your cat has been found.

-Note: If a cat is already microchipped and registered to someone else, remember to contact the registry to update with your information.
-(Example: If you are adopting a cat you may need to update the contact information for the cat’s microchip from the previous owner, or rescue organization.)
+Note: If a cat is already microchipped and registered to someone else, remember to contact the registry to update it with your information.
+(Example: If you are adopting a cat, you may need to update the contact information for the cat’s microchip from the previous owner or rescue organization.)

 - Plan to Scan for Microchips

-Shelters and veterinarians have an essential part to play in helping microchips save cats’ lives.
-Animal control officers, shelter employees and volunteers, and veterinary staff are trusted in their communities to help in reuniting lost or stray cats with their caregivers.
+Animal shelters and veterinarians have an essential part to play in helping microchips save cats’ lives.
+Animal control officers, shelter employees and volunteers, and veterinary staff are trusted in their communities to help in reuniting lost owned cats with their families or community cats with their caregivers.
 Scanning cats for microchips when they enter shelters, are brought to a veterinary clinic, or are found outdoors can save their lives.
 Alley Cat Allies has developed protocols and procedures to help:

-When a microchip is found, go to American Animal Hospital Association’s Universal Pet Microchip Lookup to see which registry the microchip is registered under. (http://www.petmicrochiplookup.org/ ) Once you’ve found the registry, call the registry, or go to their website to find contact information for the animal’s owner.
+To look up which registry an animal’s microchip is registered under, go to American Animal Hospital Association’s Universal Pet Microchip Lookup.
+Once you’ve found the registry, call or go to its website to find contact information for the animal’s owner.

 If the microchip is not registered to anyone, of if the information is not current, call the microchip manufacturer to ask to whom the chip was sold.
 This can provide a starting point to track down an owner.
 Even caring people often forget to update their contact information.

-With the help of caregivers, shelters, and veterinary staff microchips can be lifesaving for cats.
+With the help of owners, caregivers, animal shelters, and veterinary staff, microchips can be lifesaving for cats.